 Why do you need my information?

-We collect your data on our electronic devices which issue the FPN this is then uploaded into the TM Enforce which is the system operated by NES Ltd. We will also use the data which is recorded on our body worn cameras for the purpose of processing a Fixed Penalty Notice (FPN) in relation to an environmental crime offence.
+We collect your data when issuing fixed penalty notices (FPNs) for environmental crime offences.
+We will also use the data which is recorded on body worn cameras for the purpose of processing an FPN in relation to an environmental crime offence.
 Examples of these offences are; littering, breach of the dog control Public Space Protection Order (PSPO) or smoke free legislation.

-We will also use footage which is recorded on the Officer’s Body Worn Camera to manage/investigate incidents of inappropriate behaviour towards enforcement officers.
+We also use footage, which is recorded on an officer’s body worn camera, as well as strategically placed, overt CCTV cameras to manage/investigate incidents of inappropriate behaviour towards enforcement officers.

-At the commencement of any recording the Officer should, where practicable, introduce themselves and make a verbal announcement to indicate why recording has been activated.
+At the commencement of any recording body worn cameras the officer should, where practicable, introduce themselves and make a verbal announcement to indicate that the recording has been activated and why.

 What allows you to use my information?